 The postdoctoral researcher will have the opportunity to work with multiple investigators in the Racette laboratory, including: Dr. Brad Racette, Dr. Susan Searles Nielsen, Dr. Alejandra Camacho-Soto, Dr. Susan Criswell, and Dr. Osvaldo Laurido-Soto.
 They will also be encouraged to develop an independent research focus within the broad area of neurodegeneration epidemiology, consistent with the laboratory mission.
 In addition to high-quality research facilities, career and professional development training for postdoctoral researchers is provided through the Career Center, Teaching Center, Office of Postdoctoral Affairs, and campus groups.

 Trains under the supervision of a faculty mentor, including (but not limited to):

-Develops proficiency in their ancillary skills, e.g. writing, public speaking, networking, critical evaluation of scientific documents, etc.
+Develops proficiency in career skills, including writing, public speaking, and networking.